What is strength? The ability to apply force against a high level of resistance.

-Does strength training carryover to endurance?
+Does strength training carry over to endurance?

-Does endurance carryover to strength?
+Does endurance carry over to strength?

 Benefits of endurance training

-– mental toughness;
+– mental toughness

-– mass increase;
+– mass increase

-– less chance of injury;
+– smaller chance of injury

 Benefits of strength training

-– mental toughness;
+– mental toughness

-– quality size gains;
+– quality size gains

 What about combing both?

-Imagine that you can only do 6 dips.
-This means that when you are doing the exercise you are still performing strength training.
-Your first set would be 6, your second 4 and your third most likely 2 or 3.
+Imagine that you can only do 5 dips.
+This means that when you are doing the exercise, you are still performing strength training.
+Your first set would be 5, your second 4 and your 3 most likely 2 or 3.
 You could get from 5 to 20 reps to build a base then add weight and cut the reps to 5.